Gomango999/latenight-code/public/files/blog_posts/00_intro.md

-Welcome to Moonlit Code, my very own personal blog!
+Welcome to Late Night Code, my very own personal blog!

 My name is Kevin, and I'm a uni student at UNSW currently pursuing a Bachelor of Science in Advanced Mathematics and Computer Science.
 My majors are in pure maths and artificial intelligence.